EnergyModelsX/EnergyModelsFlex.jl/docs/src/nodes/sink/perioddemand.md

 ### [Constraints](@id nodes-perioddemandsink-math-con)

-The following sections omit the direction inclusion of the vector of [`AbstractPeriodDemandSink`](@ref EnergyModelsFlex.AbstractPeriodDemandSink) nodes.
+The following sections omit the direct inclusion of the vector of [`AbstractPeriodDemandSink`](@ref EnergyModelsFlex.AbstractPeriodDemandSink) nodes.
 Instead, it is implicitly assumed that the constraints are valid ``\forall n ∈ N`` for all [`AbstractPeriodDemandSink`](@ref EnergyModelsFlex.AbstractPeriodDemandSink) types if not stated differently.
 In addition, all constraints are valid ``\forall t \in T`` (that is in all operational periods) or ``\forall t_{inv} \in T^{Inv}`` (that is in all investment periods).